michaelgwelch/loominate.net/_posts/2013-10-11-math-from-scratch-in-haskell-addition.md

 {: .nolineno }
 <!-- prettier-ignore-end -->

-Then like Eric I added the ability to convert a Natural to a string.
-In Haskell this is done by implementing instance of Show.
-I do this for both Bit and
+Then like Eric I added the ability to convert a `Natural` to a `string`.
+In Haskell this is done by implementing instance of `Show`.
+I do this for both `Bit` and `Natural`:
-Natural:

 <!-- prettier-ignore-start -->
 ```haskell